 New American Funding

-The company has a knowledge center that homes in on refinancing, walking you through the process, the different programs, and how to get started.
-The pre-approval form was easy: I applied in less than 15 minutes and received a response in less than an hour that laid out the next steps.
+The pre-approval process was easy: I applied in about 12 minutes and received a response in less than an hour that laid out the next steps.
 Calling in was also quick: no hold times, no phone trees, no transfers to different departments.

 First Internet Bank